EmilionR/django-pp4/README.md

 ### Future Implementations:

+The main thing I'd change in the future is the setup for image hosting and external resources.
+With the current setup, I can't access and change certain factors that are detrimental to page loading and general performace.
+Cloudinary is slow, Summernote's internal structure doesn't fully comply with current best practices, and the bootstrap imports redundant data.
+In the scope of a bigger project, I'd have dealt with this, but it wasn't a feasible investment of time for this study project.

-In a potential future iteration, the next things to add would be private messaging and a friend system.
+In a potential future iteration, I'd also like to add private messaging and a friend system.
+The list view and post detail view should also enable sorting choices.

 ### Defensive Design Features